paulwalker/connect-static-expiry/README.md

   // 'max-age' just the Cache-Control header, max-age value
   // 'expires' just the Expires header
   // 'none' neither the Cache-Control header, max-age value or the Expires header
-  // this is the default when not in prod mode (default when not in prod)
+  // 'none' is the default when not in prod mode

   // what conditional headers are set
   conditional: 'both', // both the Last-Modified and ETag header,